AUC Admissions Office Hour: Tuesdays, 13.00-14.00

 In the future, you will register yourself for your courses after consulting with your tutor and you will be responsible for ensuring your desired course schedule does not contain any timetable clashes.
 However, for the first 16-week period (meaning your first four courses), AUC will collect your preferences and create a course schedule for you.
-In the future you will also be able to request changes to your course schedule during the Add/Drop period at the start of the semester, but not for this first time.
+After your first semester, you will also be able to request changes to your course schedule during the Add/Drop period at the start of the semester, but not for this first time.

 There are a few key documents that you need to know and be aware of while studying at AUC.
 Ranging from helpful hints to important academic procedures and protocols, you can read and review these documents below.

-The Academic Standards and Procedures contains a complete explanation of the academic programme, including grading, requirements for graduating, attendance policies and more.
+The Academic Standards and Procedures contain a complete explanation of the academic programme, including grading, requirements for graduating, attendance policies and more.
 While your academic tutor can assist you, it is your responsibility to read and understand the information in this document.
-The Student Handbook will answer many of your questions for being a student at AUC and contains an overview of the resources available to you, while the Academic and Social Codes of Conduct includes information on what we expect from you as a member of the AUC community.
-The Board of Examiners Rules and Guidelines highlights the role of the Board of Examiners in upholding and interpreting the Academic Standards and Procedures.
+The Student Handbook will answer many of your questions about being a student at AUC and contains an overview of the resources available to you, while the Social and Academic Codes of Conduct include information on what we expect from you as a member of the AUC community.
+The Board of Examiners Rules and Guidelines highlight the role of the Board of Examiners in upholding and interpreting the Academic Standards and Procedures.

 Do you have a specific question not answered on the website or in the information you've received?
 For all such requests, you can open a "call" in the digital AUC Service Desk.
-This will allow you to send us your question directly and our professional staff will work to resolve your issue.
+This will allow you to send us your question directly to the correct professional staff member who can work to resolve your issue.

 These various departments include, but are not limited to: